Work with us

 Location: Saint Paul’s Hammersmith, W6 9PJ

-Hours: Part-time, 3 days per week
+Hours: 3 days (0.6FTE)

 Salary: To be discussed at interview